Talent Acquisition

 Finalizing the Hiring Process

 New employees must complete required paperwork online, including but not limited to: W-4/VA-4, Form I-9, benefit forms, selective service, etc. The Immigration Reform and Control Act requires new employees to complete the I-9 no later than the close of business on their third (3rd) day of work.
-The employee OR a designated representative must visit HR & Payroll to complete section 2 of the Form I-9.
-International employees should reach out to the International Tax Office at inttax@gmu.edu to schedule an appointment to complete section 2 of their I-9.
+The employee OR a designated representative must complete section 2 of the Form I-9, either in-person by visiting Human Resources or remotely.

 Please contact hr@gmu.edu with any questions.